gh0stsrc/nvim/docs/plugins.md

   - `codicons` is a small library containing the codicons from VS Code and some functions to simplify the usage of them.

 - [neovim/nvim-lspconfig](https://github.com/neovim/nvim-lspconfig)
-  - `nvim-lspconfig` is a configuration utility for the built-in Language Server Protocol (LSP) client for neovim.
+  - `nvim-lspconfig` is a configuration utility for the built-in Language Server Protocol (LSP) client for Neovim.
   - the Language Server Protocol is a standard for implementing programming language smart features, such as autocompletion, go to definition, and find references, by using language servers that communicate with development environment editors and IDEs.

 - [williamboman/mason.nvim](https://github.com/williamboman/mason.nvim)
-  - `mason` is a neovim plugin that allows you to easily manage external editor tooling such as LSP servers, DAP servers, linters, and formatters through a single interface.
+  - `mason` is a Neovim plugin that allows you to easily manage external editor tooling such as LSP servers, DAP servers, linters, and formatters through a single interface.

 - [williamboman/mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim)
   - `mason-lspconfig` bridges mason.nvim with the lspconfig plugin - making it easier to use both plugins together.